Equipment Requirements 2021/22

 - Check the edge of the blade with a finger nail to check for sharpness and burr.
 If you are able to scrape some of your nail, the blade does not need to be sharpened.
 When checking for burr, you want to be able to scrape your fingernail upwards on the side of the blade without catching it on a piece metal.

 - Have the rocker and bend on skates checked at least twice (beginning and mid-season) per season by a club coach or equipment person.
 Ask your coach for details.

 Please ask your coach if you are not able to find these items listed below.
-Some can be ordered online from speed skating speciality companies while others can be purchased locally.
+Some can be ordered online from speed skating specialty companies while others can be purchased locally.

 Not all these items are required for beginner skaters so ask your coach what they recommend to start.
 Have fun!